-Sarmoli is a small village situated just a kilometre away from Munsiyari, Uttarakhand and is nestled in the backdrop of the Panchachuli Range and located above the wild Gori Ganga River, Sarmoli offers captivating views all around.
+Sarmoli is a small village situated just a kilometre away from Munsiyari, Uttarakhand.
+Nestled in the backdrop of the Panchachuli Range and located above the wild Gori Ganga River, Sarmoli offers captivating views all around.

 Visit Sarmoli to experience its natural pace, stunning mountain views and soak up what the local communities have to offer.